Content Reviewed by AEDIT Medical Advisory Board

 What is the average cost of a labiaplasty?

-According to the American Society of Plastic Surgeons (ASPS), the average cost of a labiaplasty in 2019 procedure was $2,894, but there are other expenses (more details below!) that should be considered when booking a cosmetic procedure.
+According to the American Society of Plastic Surgeons (ASPS), the average cost of a labiaplasty in 2020 procedure was estimated between $2,800 - $3,100, but there are other expenses (more details below!) that should be considered when booking a cosmetic procedure.

 - Price Range for Labiaplasty: $2,000 - $6,000